HomayounFallahi/vessel-wetted-area-volume-calculator/README.md

 ### Single-File Application

-1. Download `VesselCalculator.html` from the repository.
+1. [Download](https://ir.linkedin.com/in/homayoun-fallahi)   `VesselCalculator.html`(Zipped) from the from the Releases page.
-2. Open the file in any modern web browser (Chrome, Edge, Firefox, Safari).
+2. Open the file in any modern web browser (Chrome, Edge, Firefox).
 3. No installation, internet connection, or server setup is required.

 ## 🖥️ App Interface